Shinkolobwe: History

 Both Britain and France expressed interest in the Belgium inventory of uranium ore in 1939.
-Nothing further happened though after the Nazis occupied Belgium in 1940, gaining control of the ore still "on the docks".
+Nothing further happened though after the Nazis occupied Belgium in 1940 and got control of the ore still "on the docks".
+However, of the 1200 tons confiscated, the Alsos Mission was able to recover most of this uranium in 1945.

-Open-cut operations restarted in 1944, and underground in 1945.
-This required pumping the mine dry since the water table was at about 45 m.
+Open-cut operations restarted in 1944, and underground in 1945, which required pumping the mine dry since the water table was at about 45 m.
 The 255 m level was reached in 1955.

 Manhattan Project

 The United States used Shinkolobwe's uranium resources to supply the Manhattan Project to construct the atomic bomb in World War II.
 Edgar Sengier, then director of Union Minière du Haut Katanga, had stockpiled 1,200 tonnes of uranium ore in a warehouse on Staten Island, New York.
 This ore and an additional 3,000 tonnes of ore stored above-ground at the mine was purchased by Colonel Ken Nichols for use in the project.
 Nichols wrote:

 In 1940, 1,200 tons of stockpiled uranium ore were shipped to the US by Sengier's African Metals Corp., a commercial arm of Union Minière.
-Then, after the September 1942 agreement with Nichols, an average of 400 tons of uranium oxide were shipped to the US each month.
+After the September 1942 agreement with Nichols, an average of 400 tons of uranium oxide was then shipped to the US each month.
 Initially, the port of Lobito was used to ship the ore, but later Matadi was used to improve security.
 Only two shipments were lost at sea.
 The aerodromes in Elizabethville and Leopoldville were also expanded.
 Additionally, the mine was reopened with the help of the United States Army Corps of Engineers, which involved draining the water and retooling the facility.
 Finally, the Office of Strategic Services were enlisted to deal with the threat of smuggling to Germany.

 American interest in the Shinkolobwe mine for the purpose of developing of nuclear weapons led to the implementation of extensive security measures.
 Shinkolobwe's location was removed from maps and journalists were denied access to the mine and official information.